MikeShepard/WPFBot3000/WPFBot3000/docs/MenuItem.md

 Accept wildcard characters: False
 ```

-### -contents
+### -Contents
-Other menuitem controls that are nested under this
+Other MenuItem controls that are nested under this

 ```yaml
 Type: ScriptBlock